src47/src47.github.io/index.md

 ### About Me

 I am a fifth-year PhD student at Stanford University and SLAC National Accelerator Laboratory, advised by Professor [Mike Dunne](https://profiles.stanford.edu/Mike-dunne).
-My primary research focuses on using artifical intelligence to interpret the results of large scale X-ray scattering experiments and designing informative experiments based on probabilistic decision making paradigms.
-Prior to Stanford, I obtained an MPhil degree in Scientific Computing from Cambridge University under the supervision of Professor [David Wales](https://www.ch.cam.ac.uk/group/wales/person/dw34) and a BA in Chemistry from Pomona College.
+My primary research focuses on using artifical intelligence to interpret the results of large scale X-ray scattering experiments and designing intelligent data acquisition schemes using probabilistic models.

+Prior to Stanford, I obtained an MPhil degree in Scientific Computing from Cambridge University under the supervision of Professor [David Wales](https://www.ch.cam.ac.uk/group/wales/person/dw34) and a BA in Chemistry from Pomona College under the supervision of Professor [Fred Grieman](https://www.pomona.edu/directory/people/frederick-j-grieman).

 ### PhD Projects